JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

  python ${TRANSPORT_FOLDER}/plot_pt.py results_with_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```

-You find a `pt_spectra.pdf` and a `pt_avg.pdf` plot in the build directory of JETSCAPE.
+You will find a `pt_spectra.pdf` and a `pt_avg.pdf` plot in the build directory of JETSCAPE.
 Open them and have a look.

 **Question 2**: Can you deduce, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?
 For example, which species has to have the largest mean pT?
-If yes, how?

 #### Run SMASH without rescattering and with only decays

-As we want to see the effect of the afterburner, we need a calculation to compare with that does not include rescattering.
+As we want to study the effect of the afterburner, we need a calculation to compare with that does not include rescattering.

-For this, we first save our previous SMASH output for later, as otherwise it will get overwritten by the new calculation:
+For this, we first save our previous SMASH output for later, as otherwise it will get overwritten by the new calculation (this is in the `JETSCAPE/build` folder):

 ```
 mkdir smash_output_with_rescatt
 cp smash_output/* smash_output_with_rescatt/
 ```

-To disable all hadron collisions and only allow decays within SMASH, we change the used config file `~/SummerSchool2022/Jul28_Transport/smash_config.yaml` again.
-If you are motivated, you can search for the right option yourself in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
+To disable all hadron collisions and only allow decays within SMASH, we change the used config file `~/SummerSchool2022/Jul28_Transport/smash_config.yaml`.
+You can search for the right option yourself in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
 Hint: Click on the arrow to expand Input, then Configuration, and then click on Collision Term.
 Look for the relevant option there.

 <details><summary><b> Click for Solution </b></summary>
 <p>